 We encourage parents to review the entire handbook with their children and keep it as a reference during this school year.
-If you or your child has questions about any of the material in this handbook, please contact a teacher, the counselor, or the principal.
-We welcome your participation and support during the school year and solicit your membership in PTSO and volunteer (VIPS) program.
-Working together, we will be able to reach excellence more readily.
+If you or your child have questions about any of the material in this handbook, please contact a teacher, the counselor, or the principal.
+We welcome your participation and support during the school year and encourage your involvement and membership with the JVF PTSO.

-We are committed to preparing your child academically as well as socially and emotionally toward reaching his/her full potential.
-I am elated to continue on this journey in a spirit of collaboration as we forge ahead towards a bright future!
+We are committed to preparing your child academically as well as socially and emotionally toward reaching their full potential.
+I hope that you have enjoyed your summer and are just as excited as I am to start this school year together.
+We have a bright future and beautiful journey ahead of us!